Woahai321/list-sync/ReadMe.md

      - Check if the titles in your lists match exactly with how they appear in Overseerr's search.
      - For TV shows, try using the original title rather than localised versions.

-7. **Sync Interval Not Working**
-   - **Symptom:** Script doesn't automatically run at the specified interval.
-   - **Solution:**
-     - Ensure the script is running continuously and not being terminated.
-     - Check if the `sync_interval.txt` file in the `./data` directory contains the correct interval value.
-     - Verify that the system's sleep settings aren't interfering with the script's execution.

 If you encounter persistent issues not covered here, please remeber this is in beta development and you will find bugs.

 **Known Bugs**